AY2526S1-CS2103T-W11-2/tp/docs/DeveloperGuide.md

 ### ViewPayment feature

 The view payment feature allows Treasura users to **display all payments** associated with a specific member.
+Additionally, using `viewpayment all` generates a consolidated summary of payments for every member in Treasura.

 The sequence diagram below illustrates the interactions within the `Logic` component for viewing payments.